morrownr/8814au/README.md

 DKMS is used for the installation.
 DKMS is a system utility which will automatically recompile and install this driver when a new kernel is installed.
 DKMS is provided by and maintained by Dell.

 It is recommended that you do not delete the driver directory after installation as the directory contains information and scripts that you may need in the future.

+Note: There is no need to disable Secure Mode to install this driver.
+If Secure Mode is properly setup on your system, this installation will support it.

 ### Installation Steps